jakeprice-me/tech-notes/content/download-vsix-for-any-vscode-extension.md

 ---
-id: download-vsix-for-any-vscode-extension
+alias: download-vsix-for-any-vscode-extension
-uuid: 77bff079-068f-4b20-aef3-f9a22284caa1
-title: Download the VSIX for Any VS Code Extension
+category: vscode
+classification: public
 date: 2020-10-21 10:00:20
-modified:
-types: tech-note
-categories: vscode
+date_modified: null
+id: 20201021100020
 pinned: false
-tags: [vscode, extensions, vsix, codium]
+tags:
-private: false
-draft: false
+- vscode
+- extensions
+- vsix
+- codium
+title: Download the VSIX for Any VS Code Extension
+type: tech-note
+uuid: 77bff079-068f-4b20-aef3-f9a22284caa1
 ---

-{{<admonition tip>}}
+>[!tip]
-The `.vsix` file is simply a zip archive.
+> The `.vsix` file is simply a zip archive.
 You can unzip it and see the contents.
-{{</admonition>}}

 You can get the details needed to fill in the required parameters from the `package.json` of any extension you wish to download.
 This can be found in the extension's repository on GitHub.